dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 continue on to establish the concept of neurological & neuropharmocological "fingerprints" by which diseases can be diagnosed earlier via MRI.
-And by looking for patterns and deviation from patterns, we should be able to cure cancer much, much earlier. *(This section header is facetious; many of these techniques are already known, but the ramifications to available cancer diagnosis methodologies are serious)
+And by looking for patterns and deviation from patterns, we should be able to treat cancer much, much earlier. *(This section header is facetious; many of these techniques are already known, but the ramifications to available cancer diagnosis methodologies are serious)

 ### How Many Experimental Measurements?